Br3nda/drupal-module-apachesolr/README.txt

 Install and enable the ApacheSolr Drupal module as you would any Drupal module.

 Prerequisite: Java 5 or higher.
+PHP 5.0 or higher.

 Download Solr 1.2 or higher from a mirror site: http://www.apache.org/dyn/closer.cgi/lucene/solr/